 Uses that are secondary to the principal agricultural use of the property, and are limited in area.
 On-farm diversified uses include, but are not limited to, home occupations, home industries, agri-tourism uses, and uses that produce valueadded agricultural products.
-(PPS, 2014)
+Ground-mounted solar facilities are permitted in prime agricultural areas and specialty crop areas only as on-farm diversified uses.
+(PPS, 2020)